Professor Joanne Aitken

 Qualifications: BSc(Hons), MSc, PhD

-Background: Professor Joanne Aitken is Head of Research and the Director of the Queensland Cancer Registry and the Australian Paediatric Cancer Registry at Cancer Council Queensland.
-Joanne holds academic appointments in the School of Public Health at the Queensland University of Technology and the Menzies Health Institute Queensland.
+Background: Professor Joanne Aitken is General Manager, Research and the Director of the Australian Childhood Cancer Registry at Cancer Council Queensland.
+Joanne holds academic appointments in the School of Public Health at the University of Queensland; School of Research – Public Health at the Queensland University of Technology; and the Menzies Health Institute Queensland.
 Joanne is a distinguished research scientist who has worked in the field of cancer epidemiology for the past 25 years.
 She completed her PhD at the University of Queensland in 1991, a Master of Science at Harvard University in the same year, and moved to Cancer Council Queensland in 1997 to lead a world-first investigation of early detection of melanoma.

 Professor Peter Baade